Samuel Brady

-Captain Samuel Brady (1756–1795) was an Irish American Revolutionary War officer, frontier scout, notorious Indian fighter, and the subject of many legends, in the history of western Pennsylvania and northeastern Ohio.
-He is best known for reportedly jumping across a gorge over the Cuyahoga River to escape pursuing Indians in what is present day Kent, Ohio.
+Captain Samuel Brady (1756–1795) was an Irish American Revolutionary War officer, frontier scout, fighter against Native Americans, and the subject of many legends, in the history of western Pennsylvania and northeastern Ohio.
+He is best known for reportedly jumping across a gorge over the Cuyahoga River to escape pursuing Native Americans in what is present day Kent, Ohio.
 This jump is still remembered as "Brady's leap".

 Samuel Brady's family

 Samuel Brady was born on May 5, 1756, in Shippensburg, Pennsylvania.
 His father was Capt.
 John Brady, who was born in 1733 near Newark, Delaware and who died April 11, 1779, near Muncy, Pennsylvania in an Indian attack.
-His mother was Mary Quigley Brady, who was born, on August 16, 1735, in Hopewell Township, Cumberland County, Pennsylvania and died October 20, 1783, in Muncy, Lycoming County, Pennsylvania.
+His mother was Mary Quigley Brady, who was born on August 16, 1735, in Hopewell Township, Cumberland County, Pennsylvania and died October 20, 1783, in Muncy, Lycoming County, Pennsylvania.
 Capt.
 John Brady and Mary Quigley Brady had thirteen children, three of whom died in infancy.
 Their children were Captain Samuel Brady, born 1756, James Brady, born 1758, William Brady, born 1760 and died in infancy, John Brady, born March 18, 1761, Mary Brady (Gray), born April 22, 1764, William Penn Brady, born August 16, 1766, General Hugh Brady, twin, born July 27, 1768, Jane Brady, twin, born July 27, 1768, Robert Quigley Brady, born September 12, 1770, Agnes Brady, born February 14, 1773, and died November 24, 1773, Hannah Brady (Gray), born December 3, 1774, Joseph Brady, born in August 1777 and died in infancy and Liberty Brady (Dewart), born August 9, 1778.

 The Quigleys

 Samuel's Irish maternal grandfather, James Quigley, was born in about 1710 and came to America from Ireland in 1730.
-He settled on 400 acre of frontier land, in what is today, Hopewell township, Cumberland County, Pennsylvania, close to present day Shippensburg, Pennsylvania.
+He settled on 400 acre of frontier land, in what is today Hopewell Township, Cumberland County, Pennsylvania, close to present day Shippensburg, Pennsylvania.
 He built his wilderness home of logs close to the banks of Conodoguinet Creek.
 A bridge later built there caused the location of the Quigley homestead on Conodoguinet Creek to be later called "Quigley's Bridge", where generations of Quigleys continued to live long thereafter.